 3. Vitamin D

-It is called the ‘sunshine vitamin’ as our body is able to produce it when the sun hits our skin.
+It is called the ‘sunshine vitamin’ as our body can produce it when the sun hits our skin.

-This substance is essential for our gut to absorb calcium which is important for stronger and healthy bones, reducing inflammation, healthy cells grow and boosting the immune system.
+This nutrient is essential for our gut to absorb calcium which is important for stronger and healthy bones, reducing inflammation, healthy cells growing, and boosting the immune system.

-A new study from the European Journals of Preventive Cardiology finds that Vitamin D plays a good role in boosting exercise capacity, heart health, and possibly lower risk of cardiovascular diseases.
+A new study from the European Journals of Preventive Cardiology finds that Vitamin D plays a good role in boosting exercise capacity, and heart health, and possibly lowering the risk of cardiovascular diseases.